 Step 5: Prepare for and take officiating exam - Study the provided books in preparation for the online test.
 You will take a rules test and a mechanics test.
 Each test you will be able to take twice.
 At the conclusion of the test you will receive your results.

 Step 6: Receive Officiating Permit - Applicants with a passing score of 80% or higher will receive their officiating permit in the mail.
 Allow three weeks from mailing date.
 If you do not receive your permit within this time frame, contact the OHSAA officiating department at 614-267-2502, ext.
 110 or[email protected].

 Note: Applicants who do not pass the officiating exam must wait one year to re-apply and start the application process over.

-Step 7: Attend Required Rules Meetings - All officials have annual meeting requirements.
-Most sports require four local meetings.
+Step 7: Attend Required Rules Meetings - All officials have annual educational requirements.
+Most sports require four educational sessions.
 A state rules meeting is also required after the year in which an individual initially becomes an official.
-Begin local meeting attendance NOW!
+Begin educational session attendance NOW!

 Step 8: Annual Renewal of Officiating Permit - Renew your officiating permit annually in June.